embeddedadam/AdvancedRoboticsLab/PID Controller for Robot Navigation/README.md

 Please note that tuning a PID controller is often an iterative process, and the behaviors described above might vary based on the specific system being controlled.
 You can play around with paramters in the `main.cpp` file to see how the controller behaves in different scenarios.

-## List of Methods of Choosing PID Gains -> Search web for more details.
+## List of Methods of Choosing PID Gains

 1. **Manual Tuning**:
    - Start with `Ki` and `Kd` set to zero.